| Internet-Draft | AAuth-R3 | June 2026 |

 irreversible (OPTIONAL).
 Plain-language description of actions that cannot be undone.¶

-The R3 hash (r3_s256) is computed as the SHA-256 hash of the canonical JSON serialization ([RFC8785]) of the R3 document, base64url-encoded without padding.¶
+The R3 hash (r3_s256) is computed as the SHA-256 hash of the bytes of the R3 document as served by the resource, base64url-encoded without padding.¶

 The r3_s256 hash is the document's identity, not the URI.
 The AS caches documents by hash.
 If a resource updates the document at the same URI, existing auth tokens still reference the previous hash (which the AS has cached).
 New resource tokens reference the new hash.
 This enables:¶